HomeDing/homeding.github.io/boards/esp32c3/index.md

 {% from 'macros.njk' import imgCard %}

-The ESP32-C3 variant of the ESP32 is also supported by the Arduino ESP32 Board package from esprerssif and by the Homeding library.
+The ESP32-C3 variant of the ESP32 is supported by the espressif ESP32 Board package and by the Homeding library.

 The ESP32-C3 is a single-core SoC based on the open-source 32-bit RISC-V architecture.